csyhuang/hn2016_falwa/readme.md

 ## Package Installation

-This current version works in both Python 3.x.
+This current version works in both Python 2.7 and 3.x.
 Note that since v0.3.0, some functions have backend in Fortran.
 You will need a fortran compiler (e.g. [gfortran](http://hpc.sourceforge.net/)) to implement the installation.

 Since the package is still being actively developed, please use the *develop* mode for installation:
 ```